Hugh Sykes

-Sir Hugh Ridley Sykes (born 12 September 1932) is an English industrialist and investor, noted for championing regeneration in and around Sheffield.
+Sir Hugh Ridley Sykes (12 September 1932 – 30 March 2026) was an English industrialist and investor, noted for championing regeneration in and around Sheffield.

 Early life

-Sir Hugh was born in Bristol.
+Hugh Ridley Sykes was born in Bristol on 12 September 1932.
 He was educated at Bristol Grammar School and Clare College, Cambridge, where he graduated in Law.

 Career

 His public work in South Yorkshire includes: